 One of the most valuable practices that I have encountered as a means of getting to know myself intimately, is the practice of meditation.
 At first it seemed a strange concept to me ... having to practice and apply effort to ‘not do’ anything?

 Also, it wasn’t completely clear to me what the aim of meditation was.
 Was it to become peaceful and in a state of bliss, or perhaps even enlightened?
 Starting my meditation exploration by myself, I decided to simply sit and use my breath as the primary focus of attention.
-Which actually turned out to be a good place to start.
 Some years later I received proper instructions in the Shamatha/Vipashana meditation technique, and to this day I enjoy the benefits of having a regular practice.

-When I first started meditating, it was so challenging not to ‘do’, not to ‘act’...not to move, not to think, not wanting to change or fix anything....but rather to just ‘be’.
+When I first started meditating, it was very challenging not to ‘do’, not to ‘act’...not to move, not to think, not wanting to change or fix anything....but rather to just ‘be’.
 The activity of my brain was overwhelming.
 It seemed the meditation didn’t slow my thoughts down, quite the contrary!
-The chaos lifted once I realised that it was actually my capacity to notice, to be aware of what was going on in my mind, that was increasing.
+After a while I realised that my thoughts were not going anywhere, but my capacity to notice what was going on in my body, as well as in my mind and my emotions, was increasing.

-Reading Pema Chodron’s quote (below) was an “Oh Wow” moment for me.
+Reading Pema Chodron’s quote (below) was truly helpfull.
 The practice of meditation was not meant to turn me into a better person, or into the best meditator in the city!
 Instead, it showed me how to be more open and honest with myself, how to be my own best friend.
 It taught me to observe and hold myself and my experiences without judgement, but with gentleness and even with humor.
 I was becoming more authentic and more available to others.

 Meditation offers the opportunity to fully experience and live our lives, to be aware of each moment unfolding into the next, without trying to impose anything extra on it.
 It offers the possibility of space, of a pause, of having a choice ... and it supports us in being fully available for ourselves, for others, and for our world in each moment, again and again.